[please type your email address in the “subscribe” box to the right or at the end of the page to receive notifications when I blog]

 Because we had resolved our bitterness with our church we knew that God had released to pursue this new opportunity.
 I put together a resume and the interview process quickly confirmed that God’s had brought this about.
 We left that church on good terms with everyone and consider many of them dear friends to this day.

 So God brought us to Iowa!
 Little did we know that my ministry here would last 25 years!
-As I blogged about last year this church has meant so much to me and my family!
 God has certainly been good to us!

 I have nine months left as youth pastor before leaving to pursue my new career in counseling and a new chapter in my life, but I will always be thankful for our 25 years at New Covenant and how God brought it all about so long ago!